ammarhaljk/CS308-Project-VacationCacther/README.md

 # CS308-Project-VacationCacther

-Here we added sign up and log in features
-Still in the testing phase
+Here we linked our app to the firebase cloud storage